 Trustisto try to keep the impact minimal.
 The tests we have carried out confirms that Trustisto does not significantly affect the results from website performance tools such as Google Lighthouse.

-Trustisto has a long list of ‘coming soon’ features.
-Some are a bit mysterious but the standout ones all related to personalized emails – whether to recover abandoned carts or recommend new products.
-Standard affairs for some toolkits but hopefully included in the low price and high usage allowances that Trustisto charges for its core features.
+Trustisto has a long list of ‘coming soon’ features to encourage desired behavior.
+Some are a bit mysterious but the standout ones all related to personalized emails – whether that’s to recover abandoned carts or recommend new products.
+Standard affairs for some toolkits but hopefully included in the low price and high usage allowances that Trustisto charges for its core nudge marketing features.

 from $19 per month